GhostyCodez/RandomCodez/README.md

 # RandomCodez
-get it... cause I'm ghostycodez... please get it
+get it, cause my name is ghostycodez